Unst: Saxa Vord

+RAF Saxa Vord

-The Saxa Vord Royal Air Force radar station closed in 2006, with the loss of more than 100 jobs.
+The weather station which recorded the windspeed was part of Royal Air Force radar station RAF Saxa Vord, which temporarily closed in 2006, with the loss of more than 100 jobs.

 In April 2007, RAF Saxa Vord's domestic site, plus the road up to the Mid Site, was purchased and renamed "Saxa Vord Resort" by Highland entrepreneur Frank Strang.
 Strang's company Military Asset Management (MAM) "specialises in the regeneration of redundant or surplus Defence Assets".
 The base was converted to a tourist resort and natural and cultural heritage centre.
 In 2013, Saxa Vord had self-catering holiday houses, a 26-bedroom bunkhouse, restaurant and bar, leisure facilities and a guided walks/evening talks programme.

-Three local business relocated their premises to the Saxa Vord site: Unst Cycle Hire, Valhalla Brewery and Foord's Chocolates, Shetland's only chocolatier.
-Saxa Vord distillery, a gin and whisky distillery is located on Unst.
+Three local businesses relocated their premises to the Saxa Vord site: Unst Cycle Hire, Valhalla Brewery and Foord's Chocolates, Shetland's only chocolatier.

+A few years later the radar station resumed operations as Remote Radar Head Saxa Vord.

+Distillery

+Saxa Vord distillery is a gin and whisky distillery on Unst.

+Spaceport

 In 2017, Frank Strang established the Shetland Space Centre Ltd and proposed that Lamba Ness would make a suitable launch site for rockets taking satellites into polar orbits.
 In October 2020, the proposal was given more substance by the announcement that the UK Space Agency had given its approval and that Lockheed Martin was intending to use the site as a UK base for its rocket launches.

+Despite its name, the location of "SaxaVord Spaceport" is near the easternmost point of Unst, several kilometers removed from Saxa Vord hill.

-In January 2021, plans were submitted for three rocket launch pads.
+In January 2021, plans were submitted for three rocket launch pads and the UK Civil Aviation Authority (CAA) announced on 17 December 2023 that SaxaVord had been granted a spaceport licence "to host up to 30 launches a year", making it "the first fully licensed vertical spaceport in Western Europe."